 - a costs order for the Commission’s costs.

 The Court in Hong Kong (but not the Tribunal) may impose criminal sanctions for failure to cooperate with a Commission investigation.

-The Court may, for failure to comply with an investigation into a suspected breach of the First Conduct Rule, impose a fine of HK$200,000 and imprisonment for one year for an indictable offence, or a level-five fine (currently HK$50,000) and six months’ imprisonment if convicted on a summary basis.
+The Court may, for failure to comply with an investigation into a suspected breach of the First Conduct Rule, impose a fine of 200,000 Hong Kong dollars and imprisonment for one year for an indictable offence, or a Level 5 fine (currently 50,000 Hong Kong dollars) and six months’ imprisonment if convicted on a summary basis.

-In relation to more serious non-cooperation – including if an undertaking or a person actively obstructs a Commission investigation (such as the obstruction of a dawn raid) or tampers with evidence (such as destruction or falsification of evidence or providing misleading evidence) – the Court may impose a fine of HK$1 million and imprisonment for two years for an indictable offence, or a level-six fine (currently HK$100,000) and six months’ imprisonment if convicted on a summary basis.
+In relation to more serious non-cooperation, including if an undertaking or a person actively obstructs a Commission investigation (such as the obstruction of a dawn raid) or tampers with evidence (such as destruction or falsification of evidence or providing misleading evidence), the Court may impose a fine of 1 million Hong Kong dollars and imprisonment for two years for an indictable offence, or a Level 6 fine (currently 100,000 Hong Kong dollars) and six months’ imprisonment if convicted on a summary basis.

 The CO provides that aggrieved persons suffering loss or damage due to a contravention of the CO, including the First Conduct Rule, may bring a follow-on private action before the Tribunal, which is the primary forum for private competition claims.
 Such a follow-on action may only be brought after a contravention has been established by the Tribunal.
 If an action is a composite claim, containing competition and non-competition claims, the competition claim will be heard by the Tribunal unless the Tribunal considers, in the interests of justice, that the competition claim should be heard before the Court of First Instance.